peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 </a>
 `1920x1080.jpg (22 KB)`

-Using SVG or CSS to render the image would be ideal for reducing the file size and providing resolution-independent scaling.
+Using SVG or CSS gradients would be ideal for reducing the file size and providing resolution-independent scaling.
 Sadly, [neither technology supports mesh gradients](https://stackoverflow.com/questions/14926189/creating-a-gradient-mesh-in-css-jquery) at this time.

-Fortunately, there's another way to achieve both a small file size and vector-like scaling using a raster image.
+Fortunately, there's another way to achieve both a tiny file size and vector-like scaling using a raster image.

 Here’s how it works:
-1. Downsample the image so its dimensions are `32x18`
+1. Downsample the image so its dimensions are `32x18`.
 1. Export the image as a PNG.
 The resulting file <a href="{{ site.baseurl }}/images/32x18.png"><img src="{{ site.baseurl }}/images/32x18.png" /></a> should be around `1 KB`.
-1. Use the `32x18` image as a CSS background image that covers its container:
+1. Use the `32x18` image as a CSS background that covers its container:
 ```css
 .my-background {
   width: 1920px;